 "The animal study was reviewed and approved by [Full name and affiliation of ethics committee]."

-Should the study be exempt from ethics approval, authors need to state the reasons for exemption within the generated statement.
+If the study is exempt from ethics approval, authors need to state the reasons for exemption within the generated statement.
 Studies involving client-owned animals (non-commercially available animals such as pets or livestock) should demonstrate the best practice veterinary care and confirm that written informed consent has been granted by the owner(s), or the legal representative of the owner(s).
-An example of a generated statement for a study involving client owned animals can be found below:
+Here is an example of a generated statement for a study involving client-owned animals: